American Journal of Plant Physiology

 Orozco BM, McClung CR, Werneke JM, Ogren WL.
 Molecular basis of the ribulose-1,5-bisphosphate carboxylase/oxygenase activase mutation in Arabidopsis thaliana is a guanine-to-adenine transition at the 5'-splice junction of intron 3.
 Plant Physiol.
 1993;102(1):227-232. doi:10.1104/pp.102.1.227

 Dartmouth Digital Commons Citation

 Orozco, Beverly M.; McClung, C Robertson; Werneke, Jeffrey M.; and Ogren, William L., "Molecular basis of the Ribulose-1,5-Bisphosphate Carboxylase/Oxygenase Activase Mutation in Arabidopsis Thaliana is a Guanine-To-Adenine Transition at the 5'-Splice Junction of Intron 3" (1993).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Dartmouth Scholarship.
 3683.